DeepRank/deeprank2/README.md

 ```

 ## Documentation
-The documentation can be found here : https://deeprankcore.rtfd.io/
+The documentation can be found [here](https://deeprankcore.rtfd.io/).

 ## Generate Graphs